dnys1/com453/README.md

-# com453
+# EffecTQ Training Plan Website

-Final training plan site for COM 453
+This is a repository for the final training plan developed for Grove Coffee, and serving as the final project for COM 453 at ASU.
+It was built using Bootstrap 3, and will continue to be developed until it's turned in.